7shi/dante-la-el/Inferno/MT/compare-en.md

 "if thou wishest to escape from this savage place;
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">93</td><td>
-"if you want to escape from this wild place;"
+"if you want to escape from this wild place;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">93</td><td>
 "if you wish to escape from this wild place;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">93</td><td>
-"if you want to survive this wild place;
+"if you wish to live in this savage place;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">93</td><td>
-If you want to escape from this wild place;
+"if you want to escape from this savage place;
 </td></tr>
 <tr><td>DeepL</td><td align="right">93</td><td>
 "if thou wilt camp from this wild place;